JakeWharton/mkvdts2ac3/README.md

 * Tom Flanagan - Idea for downmixing support
 * lgringo - Suggestion to copy audio track delay
 * Huss - Suggestion of ability to set niceness
-* choekstr - Suggestion of existing AC3 check
+* choekstr - Suggestion of existing AC3 check, force argument, filesize check fix

 And to everyone who submitted bug reports through email and on networkedmediatank.com!